Skip to main content Skip to navigation

 Writing is a profession and a passion; it is also an act of community.
 Warwick’s MA in Writing introduces you to the real world of writing, surrounded and supported by writing staff and students who share your ambition.
 It will show you how to make your way in the world as a writer.

-The Warwick Writing Programme, founded in 1996, is the largest and most comprehensive of its kind in Europe and was ranked first by The Times and Sunday Times Good University Guide 2021.
+The Warwick Writing Programme, founded in 1996, is the largest and most comprehensive of its kind in Europe and has been ranked first by The Times and Sunday Times Good University Guide for eight years in a row.

 Course overview